superduper-io/superduper/docs/content/api/components/component.md

 | uuid | UUID of the leaf. |
 | artifacts | A dictionary of artifacts paths and `DataType` objects |

-Base class for all components in SuperDuperDB.
+Base class for all components in superduper.

-Class to represent SuperDuperDB serializable entities that can be saved into a database.
+Class to represent superduper serializable entities that can be saved into a database.